erikatudisco/programming_formalism/testing-and-tdd/exercises/exercise2/README.md

 3. Looking at the test code, which of the two sets (`testsA.py` and `testsB.py`) is better?
 4. The `TennisGame` class seems to work as intended, but has a some issues.
 For example, it allows a state where both player have _advantage_ - something that is impossible in real life.
-Refactor the class to keep the number of balls won instead the points.
+Refactor the class to keep the number of balls won instead of the point score.
 That is, change the class definition to something like

 ```